Presidential memorandum orders 500 megahertz of spectrum for broadband

 President Barak Obama issued a memorandum to free up 500 megahertz of spectrum in the next 10 years, directing the National Telecommunications and Information Administration and the Federal Communications Commission to free up federal and nonfederal spectrum.

-National Broadband Plan.
+The details of the president's four-point plan to bring more spectrum to commercial use are similar to his National Broadband Plan.
 “As demand for mobile services skyrockets, so too will the need for additional spectrum frequencies to facilitate this transformation.
 Without a strategy for freeing up more spectrum for wireless technology, the United States will fall behind in technological innovation and 21st-century jobs as cutting edge applications and technologies that depend on broadband wireless platforms are invented in countries with more advanced wireless infrastructure,” according to a fact sheet detailing the memorandum.

 The president asked that NTIA and the FCC identify by Oct.
 1 any spectrum that can be freed up within five years for exclusive or shared use and asked that the agencies create an inventory of spectrum to help identify what spectrum could be freed up, as well as create a timeline for such spectrum. …